bitcoindevkit/bdk-ffi/README.md

 The workspace in this repository creates the `libbdkffi` multi-language library for the Rust-based [bdk] library from the [Bitcoin Dev Kit] project.

 Each supported language and the platform(s) it's packaged for has its own directory.
-The Rust code in this project is in the bdk-ffi directory and is a wrapper around the [bdk] library to expose its APIs in a uniform way using the [mozilla/uniffi-rs] bindings generator for each supported target language.
+The Rust code in this project is in the bdk-ffi directory and is a wrapper around the [bdk] library to expose its APIs uniformly using the [mozilla/uniffi-rs] bindings generator for each supported target language.

 ## Supported target languages and platforms
 The below directories (a separate repository in the case of bdk-swift) include instructions for using, building, and publishing the native language binding for [bdk] supported by this project.